teusH/MySense/PyCom/README.md

 See the SVG file (and the picture) of the alternative PCB LoPy expansion board designed by Fontys Venlo GreenTechLab as example.
 * assortiment thrink tubes (2.5 mm and bigger) (€ 3.45 Ben's Electronics)
 * V220 outdoor cablebox 10X12.5 cm, larger is better eg OBO T100 or T160. (electroshop.nl € 5.39)
 Or use PVC pipes and roof air outlet exhaust.
 Advised is to paint it white and use double pipes for heat isolation.
+A double PVC pipe will lower the LoRa signal strength a bit.
+Make sure no wires are near the antenna.

 Energy V230 supply (ca € 4):
 * long USB adapter cable 2-3 meter (Action € 1.50)